Should you furnish your buy-to-let property or let tenants bring their own kit? We weigh up the options.

 Some landlords have a range of properties, allowing them to spread their furniture around.
 Others hire warehouse space to store furniture in case it is needed in future.

-You are not legally obliged to take out contents insurance on the furniture and other items in a tenanted property, but you are well advised to do so.
+You are not legally obliged to take out contents insurance on the furniture and other items in a rental property, but you are well advised to do so.

 A common practice is to hire an inventory agent who will make a detailed list of everything in the property before the tenancy starts.